bajetech/algotrade-bot/README.md

 > Simple automated bot for executing trades on supported DEXs that allow swaps between supported Algo/ASA trading pairs.

+## Disclaimer

+I started developing this bot because I wanted to automate trades of the Algo/ASA cryptocurrency tokens I hold as part of my business assets.
+After some consideration I've decided to build it in the open.
+Any and ALL use of this bot may involve various risks, including, but not limited to, losses during an automated swap due to the fluctuation of prices of tokens in a trading pair.
+Before using this bot, you should review it's code and any accompanying documentation to understand how the bot works.

+No part of this repository is intended to provide or suggest any financial advice, strategy or any promise that use of the code within this repository will guarantee any financial gain.
+This project is for educational purposes and demonstrates what is possible in the world of decentralized finance (DeFi) and decentralized trading.
+Should you choose to make use of this bot, remember that you are responsible for doing your due diligence on the risks involved.

+## License

+This bot is licensed under the [Apache License 2.0](https://github.com/bajetech/algotrade-bot/blob/main/LICENSE).
+Please be guided accordingly.

 ## Purpose

 This is a simple bot, written in Python 3, that allows price points to be configured for the bot to send trading requests to supported DEXs to swap between any supported Algo/ASA trading pair.